Mastering Session Management in ASP.NET Core with NCache

 Overview of Session Management in .NET

 Session management is one of the key features of any web application.
 It allows the server to save user-specific data such as authentication status, shopping cart information, etc., and the server to track users across multiple requests.
-Sessions data is typically stored in server memory or disk but can also be stored in a distributed cache such as NCache for scalability and reliability.
+Sessions data is typically stored in server memory or disk but can also be stored in a distributed cache for scalability and reliability.
 Each user is assigned a unique session identifier called a session ID, which is stored in a cookie or passed in the URL.
 This session ID is then used to retrieve the session data on subsequent requests.
 In .NET, session data can be stored in one of the following locations.

 1. In-Process: The session data is stored in the web server's memory.
 This is the fastest option, but it is not very scalable because session data is available memory, and it can easily be lost if the application pool is recycled or if the web app is hosted on multiple servers and a load balancer sends the request to another server.